aloyetunde/-hackbio-cancer-intership-/STAGE 4/README.md

 [script.sh](https://github.com/aloyetunde/-hackbio-cancer-intership-/blob/main/script.sh) script.
 This script will install tools like FastQC, FastP, BWA, samtools and bcftools if they aren't already installed:

  ### Run the Pipeline
-You can run the pipeline with the script.sh script.
+Run the pipeline with the script.sh script.

 Required Inputs: